 Analyzing skills gaps shows you whether employees have the skills to meet your company’s needs now and in the future.
 When you can see the difference between the current competencies of your workforce and the skills they’ll need to take your business forward, your HR and L&D teams can pinpoint priority training needs.

-9. Session Feedback and Satisfaction Scores
+9. Session Feedback & Satisfaction Scores

 If you’re using software like a learning management system (LMS) to manage your L&D programs, you can easily capture immediate feedback from your employees.
 Did they find the content relevant and useful?
 Did they like the course format, or do you need to explore other delivery methods?